-Everything will integrate seamlessly, boosting your SEO and providing much better customer experience.
+Everything will integrate seamlessly, boosting your SEO and providing a much better customer experience.

 Surprisingly, the plugin I'd recommend for your documentation isn't a dedicated knowledge base plugin!
 It's a WordPress table plugin - Posts Table Pro.

 Posts Table Pro is popular for displaying information in a wide range of ways.
 For example, it's one of the most popular AJAX based WordPress document library plugins.
-By following the steps later in this tutorial, it also provides the perfect knowledge base for any WordPress website.
+Following the steps later in this tutorial also provides the perfect knowledge base for any WordPress website.